Nandakishore695/HTML-CSS-Javascript/README.md

 **3.What are the new input types in HTML5?**
-New input types offered by HTML5 type=”week” type=”month”
+New input types offered by HTML5
+- type=”week”
+- type=”month”
-type=”time”
+- type=”time”
-type=”datetime”
+- type=”datetime”
-type=”datetime-local”
+- type=”datetime-local”
-type=”color”
+- type=”color”
-type=”search”
+- type=”search”
-type=”range”
+- type=”range”
-type=”url”
+- type=”url”

 **4.What are the different types of lists in HTML?**
 There are 3 types of list
-Ordered list <ol></ol>
-Unordered list <ul></ul>
-Definition list <dl> <dt> definition term</dt>  <dd>definition  description</dd> </dl>
-Ordered list It's used when you want to display a list of items in a specific order, and each item is marked with a number.
+- Ordered list <ol></ol> :- Ordered list It's used when you want to display a list of items in a specific order, and each item is marked with a number.

-On the other hand an unordered list displays a list of items without a specific order, and each item is marked with a bullet point.
+- Unordered list <ul></ul> :- On the other hand an unordered list displays a list of items without a specific order, and each item is marked with a bullet point.
-Definition lists are lists having each list item with a title as well as a description.
+- Definition list <dl> <dt> definition term</dt>  <dd>definition  description</dd> </dl> :- Definition lists are lists having each list item with a title as well as a description.
 There can also be multiple descriptions for each of the list items.

 **5.What is a marquee in HTML?**
-A marquee tag is used to make text or images scroll automatically on a web page.However, it's no longer in modern (HTML5)
+- A marquee tag is used to make text or images scroll automatically on a web page.However, it's no longer in modern (HTML5)

 **6.What is the difference between HTML and CSS?**
-HTML is used to display the content on a web page, while CSS is used to control the presentation, layout, and design of a web page.
+- HTML is used to display the content on a web page, while CSS is used to control the presentation, layout, and design of a web page.

 **7.How many ways to write css in HTML?**
 There are three ways to add CSS to HTML documents :
-Inline
-Internal
-External
+-Inline
+-Internal
+-External

 **8. What is doctype in HTML?**
-Doctype  stands for Document Type.It is a way to give  “information” to the browser about  html version.
+-Doctype  stands for Document Type.It is a way to give  “information” to the browser about  html version.
-Versions: - 5 <!DOCTYPE html />
+-Versions: - 5 <!DOCTYPE html />
-Versions: - 4 <!DOCTYPE HTML PUBLIC >
+-Versions: - 4 <!DOCTYPE HTML PUBLIC >

 **9.What is dom in HTML?**
-DOM stands for Document Object Model.
+-DOM stands for Document Object Model.
 When a web page is getting loaded that time the browser creates a dom of the page and it is constructed as a tree of Objects.

-**10.What are the various formatting tags in HTML5?** sub <sub></sub>
+**10.What are the various formatting tags in HTML5?**
+-sub <sub></sub>
-sup <sup></sup>
+-sup <sup></sup>
-del  <del></del> :in html 5 for underline strong :in html 5 for bold em :in html 5 for italic
+-del  <del></del> :in html 5 for underline
+-strong :in html 5 for bold
+-em :in html 5 for italic

 **11.What are the root tags in html?**
 There are some root tags.
 Without including these root tags in HTML we can’t create web pages.